What is a Photography Zine?

 These are the essential items you will need in order to create your photography zine.
 I will go over the equipment that I use so you can get an idea of the price or even buy the equipment that I use as it is proven to work and provide great quality zines.

-The paper that I use for the body of my photography zine is A4 Pro-Design 120gsm from Papermill Direct, the thickness of this paper is perfect for me as for me any thicker would have been difficult to cut and fold and any thinner would have felt cheap so for me 120gsm is the sweet spot for me.
-The finish of this paper is a smooth design specialised in digital colour printing.
-With this product, you get 250 sheets of paper for just £5.88 (not including delivery), which totals out to just £0.23 per page, bargain!
+You can use any paper to suit your needs.
+For me, the paper that works best is 120gsm paper.
+The thickness of this paper is perfect for me as for me any thicker would have been difficult to cut and fold and any thinner would have felt cheap so for me 120gsm is the sweet spot.
+The finish of this paper is a smooth design specialising in digital colour printing.
+With this product, you get 250 sheets of paper for such a great price, meaning the price of your zine can stay low or you can increase your profit margins.

-For the cover of my zine, I also opted for the exact same paper but a 300gsm paper, A4 Pro-Design 300gsm from Papermill Direct.
+For the cover of my zine, I opted for a 300gsm paper.
 300gsm is considered a card which is exactly how I want the cover of my zine to feel.
-I also believe that it is important to get the same type of paper as your body paper so that your colours and finish matches throughout the book, and with the printer recommended above you can print borderless covers for your zine.
+The Color copy A4 300GSM Paper is also branded Climate Pledge Friendly which is always nice to see.
+The printer recommended above also allows you to print borderless covers for your zine.

 There are many different ways you can bind your photography zine, however, stapling is arguably the most popular and simple way to do this.
 The stapling method of binding also fitted in well with my concept of the book therefore I personally staple-bound my work.
 In order to do this, you will need what is called a long-arm stapler.
 The stapler that I use is Rapesco A590FBA3 Marlin Long Arm Metal Stapler.
 Nice sturdy, good value for money and staples well, doesn’t need to do much but it does the job well.

-Finally, you need an idea, a concept, a story to tell throughout your photography zine.
-This can be a documentation of a location or a person, an artistic concept, a message to portray, a series of work or simply some nice photographs that you have taken out and about.
+Finally, you need an idea, a concept, and a story to tell throughout your photography zine.
+This can be a documentation of a location or a person, an artistic concept, a message to portray, a series of works or simply some excellent photographs that you have taken out and about.
 To give you an idea I have a photography zine that is my artistic response to the pandemic of Covid-19.

 Now that you have everything that you need you should now begin organising the pages in your photography zine.
 When printing your zine your front cover should be next to your back cover, your first page should be with you on the last page, your second page should be with your second to the last page and so on.
 Doing this myself gave me a bit of a headache so I have put together a guide for you to follow to hopefully make things easier.